actions-marketplace-validations/AidentErfurt_bc-nuget-uploader/README.md

 - It will:
   - Convert your `.app` into a NuGet package.
   - Skip the upload if the package already exists in the feed.
-  - Clean up by deleting the `.app` file from the repository.

 You can monitor the progress under the **Actions** tab in GitHub.